ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 ## Act

 #### Marketing Recommendations:

 Target people who want to improve their health with greater levels of daily activity.

-Encourage users to improve sleep habits for greater self-care and activity stamina.
+Users who want to improve their sleep habits for greater self-care and a more active life.

-Encourage users to wear the tracker 24/7.

 Encourage users to wear a tracker 24/7.
 Bellabeat trackers are not limited to wear as a wrist watch, like other fitness trackers.
 It's design allows flexibility of body positioning, making extended wear possible.
+Wearing a tracker and collecting data will provide users the greatest insights into their health.